Two of Wands

 Stagnation or avoiding making decisions.
 Lack of ambition.

-This card may denote a plan or business that has gone well in its early stages but this success may get harder or even reverse.
+This card may denote a plan or business that has gone well in its early stages, but this success may get harder or even reverse.

 Rushing forward without making plans.
 Are you sure you are ready?